woodpecker-ci/woodpecker/README.md

 Woodpecker is Apache 2.0 licensed with the source files in this repository having a header indicating which license they are under and what copyrights apply.

 Files under the `docs/` folder is licensed under Creative Commons Attribution-ShareAlike 4.0 International Public License.
-It is a derivative work of the https://github.com/drone/docs git repository.